VENMO

 100% comprehension lift

-Redesigned the send flow to surface conversions, fees, and exchanges rates early by addressing a key user trust barrier from interviews
+Redesigned the send flow to surface conversions, fees, and exchanges rates early by addressing a key user trust barrier from interviews.

-All users preferred the new international experience over the old flow
+All users preferred the new international experience over the old flow as trust and confidence improved.

-Usability Tester,
+Usability tester,

 Product Designer